Scorptech/milestoneone/README.md

 ### Acknowledgements

--   I received inspiration for this project after dealing with the family builder, Willie, go about project managing a building contract for my mother-in-law and seeing the re-development first hand.
+-   I received inspiration for this project after dealing with the family builder, Willie, when he was hired to project manage a building contract for my            mother-in-law and seeing the re-development first hand.

 -   My mentor Simen Daehlin guided me on how to investigate and find CSS issues using the inspect tool like a detective looking for evidence!

+-   The inspiration for the design and some of the images came from a free Wordpress theme designed by Rocky Ahmed http://rocky.wethemez.com.

+-   Bootstap and CSS Coding ideas came from https://mdbootstrap.com

 #### Disclaimer